 Excavators at the prominent Biblical site of Hazor in northern Israel have discovered part of a sphinx belonging to one of the pyramid-building pharaohs.
 All that remains of the small granite statue is the base holding the paws and part of the forearms of the sphinx.
 A hieroglyphic inscription between the front legs bears the name of the Egyptian king Menkaure, who ruled in the IVth Dynasty (c.
 2500 B.C.) and was one of the builders of the famed Giza pyramids.
 According to Hazor excavators Amnon Ben-Tor and Sharon Zuckerman, both of the Hebrew University, no other sphinx belonging to Menkaure has been found anywhere in the world, including Egypt.
 Even more incredibly, this is the only piece of royal sphinx sculpture ever found in the Levant.
 The excavators estimate that the entire statue measured 5 feet long and 1.5 feet high.
-As the point where three of the world’s major religions converge, Israel’s history is one of the richest and most complex in the world.
-Sift through the archaeology and history of this ancient land in the free eBookIsrael: An Archaeological Journey, and get a view of these significant Biblical sites through an archaeologist’s lens.

 Sign up to receive our email newsletter and never miss an update.